RoaringBitmap/RoaringBitmap/README.md

 Benchmark
 -----------

-To run a simple benchmark, use the following command:

-         $ mvn -Dtest=TestBenchmarkBasic test

-To run jmh benchmarks, use the following command:
+To run JMH benchmarks, use the following command:

          $ ./jmh/run.sh

 You can also run specific benchmarks...

          $ ./jmh/run.sh org.roaringbitmap.aggregation.newand.identical.*